rolancon/confetti/README.md

 with one equals sign as usual.

+Note that you cannot refer to an anonymous (unnamed) term, only to named terms.

 If the local value is empty, or the global term does not exist, then this will result in the null operator:

     [section-header]